Learning to Schedule in Parallel-Server Queues with Stochastic Bilinear Rewards: Distributed Allocation Algorithms

-Then, there exists a neighborhood $\mathcal{N}$ of $y^*$ such that for any initial trajectory $\{y(r),-\tau_{\max}\leq r \leq 0\}$ lying within $\mathcal{N}$, $(y_i^\dag (r), i\in \I_+)$ and $(y_j^\S(r), j\in\J)$, evolving according to (\ref{equ:xdiff}) (resp. according to (\ref{equ:xdiff2})), converge exponentially fast, as $r$ goes to infinity, to the unique points ${y^*}^\dag$ and ${y^*}^\S$, respectively. \end{theorem}
+Then, there exists a neighborhood $\mathcal{N}$ of $y^*$ such that for any initial trajectory $y(-\tau_{\max}),\ldots, y(0)$ lying within $\mathcal{N}$, $(y_i^\dag (r): i\in \I_+)$ and $(y_j^\S(r): j\in\J)$, evolving according to (\ref{equ:xdiff}) (resp. according to (\ref{equ:xdiff2})), converge exponentially fast, as $r$ goes to infinity, to the unique points ${y^*}^\dag$ and ${y^*}^\S$, respectively. \end{theorem}

-For the system of delay differential equations (\ref{equ:xdiff}), the result in Theorem~\ref{prop:cond} follows from Theorem~2 in \cite{kv05} because it corresponds to a special instance of a joint routing and rate control problem.
-The proof follows from the generalized Nyquist stability criterion for a linearized system of delay differential equations.
-For the system of delay differential equations (\ref{equ:xdiff2}), the proof can also be established by following this approach as shown in Appendix~\ref{sec:cond}.
+For the system of delay differential equations (\ref{equ:xdiff}), the result in Theorem~\ref{prop:cond} follows from Theorem~2 in \cite{kv05}, as it corresponds to a special instance of the joint routing and rate control problem considered therein.
+The proof relies on the application of a generalized Nyquist stability criterion to a linearized system of delay differential equations.
+Similarly, for the system of delay differential equations (\ref{equ:xdiff2}), the proof follows the same approach, as detailed in the Appendix.

-Theorem~\ref{prop:cond} gives us a sufficient condition for exponentially fast convergence of $(y^\dag(r), y^\S(r))$ as $r$ goes to infinity.
-Intuitively, this sufficient condition requires the step size $\alpha_{i,j}$ to be sufficiently small relative to the reciprocal of the round-trip delay $\tau_{(i,j)}$ and a term involving function $p_j$ and its derivative, and the marginal price $\gamma - \hat{r}_{i,j}$, for each job-server class pair $(i,j)$.
-Note that since $\gamma - \hat{r}_{i,j}\geq 0$, we can replace $\gamma - \hat{r}_{i,j}$ in (\ref{equ:cond}) with $0$ and have a stronger sufficient condition.
-We next discuss some specific functions $p_j$ and the sufficient condition derived from Theorem~\ref{prop:cond} for these functions.
+Theorem~\ref{prop:cond} provides a sufficient condition for the exponentially fast convergence of $(y^\dag(r), y^\S(r))$ as $r$ approaches infinity.
+Intuitively, this condition requires the step size $\alpha_{i,j}$ to be sufficiently small relative to the reciprocal of the round-trip delay $\tau_{(i,j)}$, and involves terms related to the function $p_j$ and its derivative, as well as the marginal price $\gamma - \tilde{r}_{i,j}$, for each job-server class pair $(i,j)$.
+Since $\gamma - \tilde{r}_{i,j} \geq 0$, we can strengthen the sufficient condition by replacing $\gamma - \tilde{r}_{i,j}$ in (\ref{equ:cond}) with $0$.

+For concreteness, we discuss the sufficient condition from Theorem~\ref{prop:cond} for specific classes of penalty functions $C_j$.